Pharkie/scribe/README.md

 - **ESP32-C3 support** - Changed from the from ESP8266 D1 Mini to ESP32-C3
   Supermini.
 Now uses hardware serial not software.
-- **Configuration centralization** - All settings e.g. wifi password moved to `src/config.h`, where they can be kept out of the Git repo (.gitignore)
+- **Configuration centralization** - All settings e.g. wifi password moved to `src/config.h`, where they can be kept out of the### Credits and Acknowledgments
+- **New UI** - You can write on receipt after another more easily, now.
 - **mDNS integration** - Device accessible at http://scribe.local, as well as the IP address.
 - **MQTT remote printing** - Send messages to other Scribe printers over MQTT,